lightscapevr/revit-vrsketch-plugin/VRSketch/README.txt

 For PC VR, you need to install a binary of VR Sketch itself.
 For usage on a standalone Quest or Pico Neo device, you simply run VR Sketch on the Quest/PicoNeo headset.

+These instructions assume that you already have a general idea about how to compile a Revit plugin written in C#; use Google to find more about that.

 Instructions:

 * starting from the sources, you need first to build the solution with Visual Studio.